9th Col Moschin Regiment: the spearhead

 In the mission ISAF in Afghanistan, from 2006 to 2014, he commanded the Task Force 45 (the largest deployment of special forces ever deployed by Italy since the post-war period) and provides the framework to all the task group.
 During these years, the unit took part in dozens and dozens of direct and indirect combat missions in Afghan territory.

 Afghanistan, 2010: on 17 September 2010 he lost in combat the Lieutenant Raider Alessandro Romani.
-Together with the operational detachment of which he is commander, Romani is helicoptered to the area of Bakwah, province of Herat, to capture Afghan terrorists identified by a UAV Predator while planting a bomb under a road bridge.
-Wounded in the shoulder in the ensuing firefight, he died a few hours later in hospital Role 2 of Farah from cardiovascular arrest due to his injuries.
+Together with the operational detachment of which he is commander, Romani is helicoptered to the area of Bakwah, province of Herat, to capture Afghan terrorists identified by a UAV Predator while placing a bomb under a road bridge.
+Wounded in the shoulder in the ensuing firefight, he dies a few hours later in hospital Role 2 of Farah from cardiovascular arrest due to his injuries.

 Libya: At least 40 raiders are sent to train and assist the NTC rebels, as well as to coordinate NATO air strikes.